-5.2.
-The impact of transaction costs on the frequency of trading and on the value of the final portfolio
+5.2 The impact of transaction costs on the frequency of trading and on the value of the final portfolio

-In order to get an estimate of the number of transactions that an investor will make if he follows the optimal policy we have coupled our numerical solution to a Monte Carlo simulation.
-Precisely we have considered an agent with initial portfolio made only of cash, $B_0=20,\,S_0=0$, who behaves according to the optimal intervention and continuation regions that we have computed using our numerical procedure.
-In this section, where we also consider distant horizons, we set the drift parameter of the risky asset $\mu=0.06$ and the risk-free interest rate r=0.02 (the other model parameters are the same as in our base case).
-If the investor's position is in the continuation region, which changes dynamically according to our numerical solution, we simulate the evolution of the stock value
+In order to get an estimate of the number of transactions made by an investor who follows our optimal policy we have coupled our numerical solution to a Monte Carlo simulation.
+Precisely we have considered an agent with initial portfolio made only of cash, $B_0 = 20$, $S_0 = 0$, who behaves according to the optimal intervention and continuation regions that we have computed numerically.
+When the investor's position is in the continuation region, which changes dynamically according to our numerical solution, we simulate the evolution of the stock value S(t) by a computer generated random walk (the risk-free asset value B(t) grows in a deterministic way).
+Whenever the simulated portfolio falls into the transaction region the agent re-calibrates its portfolio moving to the corresponding (at that time instant) optimal target portfolio and paying the necessary transaction costs.
+The Monte Carlo simulations were performed with 100 time steps, according to the time grid of the numerical solution computed with W = 100 and N = 4000.